ido-nvim/git/README.md

 `ido-git` provides the end-user the option to specify the git command used per source.

-For example, in order to overwrite the command used by the `git_diff` source, to return the changed files since `master`:
+For example, in order to overwrite the command used by the `git_diff` source:

 ```lua
 require("ido").pkg.setup('git-diff', {